 When is the Best Time to Use Stacks?

 As we discussed above, stacks can be used for a variety of purposes.
 They are usually required when you need to access the data elements in the reverse order that you put them in.

 When you are less likely to access random elements from the list and only care about manipulating elements from one end of the data structure, it is much better to use stacks as they are relatively faster at insert and delete operations ( O(1) time ).
 Stacks also allow developers to enforce a certain usage pattern on their data structures.
-For example, when debugging your application’s state, you can be more sure of the behaviour of your data elements and not have to worry about random elements inserted in the middle of your list.
+For example, when debugging your application’s state, you can be more sure of the behavior of your data elements and not have to worry about random elements inserted in the middle of your list.

 Stacks can also be used for performing operations on more advanced data structures like trees.
 For example, tree traversal using a depth-first walk can be implemented using stacks - every time you go down a branch from the trunk, you push an element into the stack; every time you move back up, you pop the respective element out.

 In this post, we looked at the fundamentals of the stack data structure - about what they are and about their relevant data operations (push and pop).
 We also looked at how stacks are different from basic data containers like arrays, and advanced ones like queues.

 We learned about the three different ways of implementing stacks in Python - using lists, collections.deque, and using queues.LifoQueue.
 We also looked at the different conditions in which each of these approaches would be the most appropriate for your use-case.

 In the end, we discussed where it was important to prefer stacks over more generic data structures.
 We talked about how advanced data structures like stacks allow you to exercise more control over the behavior of your data elements and optimize the more important data operations for your application.